 The core call handling is as follows:

 - Find out how to setup your first call flow here.
-A more advanced approach, also checking opening times, etc., you can find here.

 - For more advanced settings that allow more flexible IVR structures, continue reading about Input Readers.